britzl/oceancommotion/README.md

-# OCEAN COMMOTION
+# Ocean Commotion
 This project is a test-bed for toying with match-3 game mechanics.
 It is currently partially modelled after "Candy Crush" with implementation of a few boosters and a bomb.

-# SUGGESTED EXERCISES
+This particular version is a clone of the [original Ocean Commotion Defold example](https://github.com/defold/defold-examples/tree/master/ocean-commotion), adapted for the Defold training in London on the 27th and 28th of January 2017.

+The game currently generates special fish for the following matches:

+* Match four in a row horizontally to create a striped fish that when triggered removes all fishes in a row
+* Match four in a row vertically to create a striped fish that when triggered removes all fish in a column
+* Create a T or L shaped match to create a wrapped fish that when triggered removes all adjacent fish
+* Match five or more in a row to create a star fish that when triggered removes all fish of a specific color

+The game currently implements the special effects for when triggering striped fish.

+## Suggested exercises
+1. Implement one or more of the following special matches:
+ 1. The effect when matching a wrapped fish with a fish (remove all adjacent fish)
+ 2. The effect when matching a star fish with a fish (remove all fish of the matched color)
+ 3. The effect when matching a wrapped fish with a wrapped fish (remove all fish in a radius of 2)
+ 4. The effect when matching a wrapped fish with a striped fish (remove three rows/columns instead of one)
-1. Change the board setup so it generates a board with no matches on start.
+2. Change the board setup so it generates a board with no matches on start.

-2. Add scoring for various kinds of matches (3 of a kind, 4 of a kind etc)
+3. Add scoring for various kinds of matches (3 of a kind, 4 of a kind etc)

-3. Prevent illegal moves (that does not lead to a match).
+4. Prevent illegal moves (that does not lead to a match).
 Deal with any implications of that new mechanic to make sure that the player never gets stuck.

-4. It is currently possible to mess with the data by making a move while the game is dealing with matches.
+5. It is currently possible to mess with the data by making a move while the game is dealing with matches.
 Solve that.

+## improved version
+An improved version of the game with some of the above features implemented can be found in the 'improved' branch.